Ketamine and Memory Loss: What You Need to Know

 How Does Ketamine Work?

-The Relationship Between Ketamine and Memory Loss
+The Relationship Between Ketamine And Memory Loss

 Scientific Insights: The Role of the Hippocampus